Bhagawat8/Stable_diffusion_implementation_in_pytorch/README.md

 ## Overview: What is Stable Diffusion?

-**What**: Stable Diffusion is a text-to-image generation model that creates images from text descriptions.
+**What**: Stable Diffusion is a Image-text-to-image generation model that creates images from text descriptions and input images.

 **Why**: Unlike traditional GANs, diffusion models are more stable to train and produce higher quality, more diverse images.